-Due to its reliability and energy efficiency, the Telit LE910EU1 module was chosen by Wigersma and Sikkema.
-The Telit cellular IoT module was, and continues to be, one of the few to meet the company’s demand of operation using 2G, 4G, and CSD networks.
+Due to its reliability and energy efficiency, the Telit LE910EU1 module was chosen by Wigersma & Sikkema.
+The Telit cellular IoT module was and continues to be one of the few to meet the company’s demand for operation using 2G, 4G and CSD networks.
 This capability allows the company to address many different market needs without the need to produce additional technological and geographical SKUs.

-And as Wigersma and Sikkema consider a future in battery efficient low-category LPWA cellular technologies like CAT-M and CAT-NB, the selection of Telit modules ensures they will not have to redesign their meters as technology evolves.
+As Wigersma & Sikkema consider a future in battery-efficient low-category cellular LPWA technologies like Cat M and Cat NB, the selection of Telit modules ensures they will not have to redesign their meters as technology evolves.

-Telit’s family form factor concept ensures the company can ‘Design Once, Use Anywhere’ across different technological areas.
-A family of Telit modules share the same size and format despite different connection technologies and regional compatibility.
+Telit’s family form factor concept ensures the company can “design once, use anywhere” across different technological areas.
+A family of Telit cellular modules shares the same size and format despite different connection technologies and regional compatibility.

 The battery-operated UNICOM 300 can work for 15 years without replacing batteries.
 Due to the superior module design and the lack of power connection, the UNICOM 300 is certified to operate in harsh “ATEX Zone 0” areas — areas where dangerous and flammable gasses are processed, like a refinery or gas station.